sm52/cse15l-lab-reports/lab-report-3-week-6.md

 To do this I typed in `ssh ieng6`

-`ieng6` is my hostname so now whenever I want to ssh into my school servere I just have to type in `ssh ieng6` this is so much better than having to remember my whoel username.
+`ieng6` is my hostname so now whenever I want to ssh into my school server I just have to type in `ssh ieng6`, this is so much better than having to remember my whole username.

 ![SSH](ssh.png)